yarinnissan1994/shopping_cli_client/README.md

 ## <a name="features"></a>🛠️Features
 - **User authentication:** Users can securely log in to the application using their credentials.
 This ensures that only authorized users can access the shopping features and perform actions.
 - **Command-line interface (CLI) support:** The application provides a user-friendly command-line interface, allowing users to interact with the shopping features through text-based commands.
 This makes it easy to navigate the application, browse products, add items to the cart, and complete purchases, all from the command line.
--
+- **Cart management:** Users can add products to their cart, remove items, update quantities, and view the contents of their cart.
+This allows for easy management and organization of selected items before proceeding to checkout.
+- **Order history and account management:** Users have access to their order history, which includes details of past purchases.
+They can also manage their account settings, update personal information, and modify their preferences.
+- **Order history and account management:** Users have access to their order history, which includes details of past purchases.
+They can also manage their account settings, update personal information, and modify their preferences.

 ## <a name="technologies-used"></a>🛠️ Technologies Used
 - Frontend: CMD, SQLPAD
-- Backend: C#, .NET 6
+- Backend: Java jdk20 Maven
+- Spring-boot:
+  - data jpa
+  - hibernite
+  - spring session
+  - spring containers
-- Database: SQL Server
+- Database: MySQL
 - Deployment: Docker, Github Actions
-- Testing: NUnit
+- Testing:

 ## <a name="installation"></a>🔧 Installation
 You can install and run the Unique ID Scanner either natively or through Docker.
 Please choose the most suitable method for you.